VatsaDev/nanoChatGPT/README.md

 [Colab link](https://colab.research.google.com/drive/1a2aW5eClKjHVQJp-qtHDz4m6ai4yh49Z?usp=sharing)
 all updates in [updates.md](updates.md)

+## Features

+ * Medium Dataset(~630mb), full of a variety of conversations, and a little arithmetic
+ * Model and dataset avalible on [Huggingface](https://huggingface.co/VatsaDev/ChatGpt-nano/tree/main)
+ * can sometimes talk to you on a variety of topics and smoothly switch between topics, but it either sounds like a real person or so stupid its hilarious
+ * GPT-2-medium 353 million parameters
+ * Very Fast Inference on GPU
+ * User to Bot chat
+ * chat.py has functions similar to openai api stop, removes all content after a certain word
+ * Option to use google bard to look through and improve conversations
+ * Setting context to start the conversation, making a whole new personality for the chatbot

+   `!python chat.py --init_from=huggingface --context=""`

 ## how does it work?

 This is a fork of Nanogpt, but trained on the data format of a chatbot like chatgpt, with the format inspired by `oasst-pythia-12b`